OmniBrew/sw5e-data/text/en/manual/about-the-players-manual.md

 ---
 title: About the Player's Manual
 ---
-Mass Effect 5e is a homebrew for Dungeons and Dragons 5th edition which allows you to play a tabletop roleplaying game with D&D 5th edition rules but set in the Star Wars Universe.
+Star Wars 5e is a homebrew for Dungeons and Dragons 5th edition which allows you to play a tabletop roleplaying game with D&D 5th edition rules but set in the Star Wars Universe.
 If you have played 5th edition, many of the rules and rule syntaxes will feel familiar to you.
 For your convenience, completely new rules will be tagged with a
 <v-chip color="info" small>new</v-chip> badge.
 This indicates an entirely new